andredias/cookiecutter-fastapi/README.rst

 * Development tasks registered in a ``Makefile`` for easy access and management
 * Mercurial/Git hooks for ``pre-commit`` and ``pre-push`` events
 * Linting based on flake8_ (and plugins), blue_, mypy_ and isort_
-* Asynchronous tests based on httpx_ and alt-pytest-asyncio_
+* Asynchronous tests based on pytest_, httpx_ and alt-pytest-asyncio_

 Instructions